racklet/racklet/docs/rfcs/0001-high-level-architecture.md

 ### User Goals

-1. **Achieve user goals through containers and Kubernetes**: The user wants to use containers and [Kubernetes] as their preferred way of running applications, and hence some base functionality of that should be provided in a "batteries included, but swappable"-sense.
+1. <span id="user-goal-kubernetes"></span> **Achieve user goals through containers and Kubernetes**: The user wants to use containers and [Kubernetes] as their preferred way of running applications, and hence some base functionality of that should be provided in a "batteries included, but swappable"-sense.
 At the end of the day, we're building this project so that the user can build something nice on top of it through these standard interfaces.

    [Kubernetes]: https://kubernetes.io/

-1. **Fast Reconfiguration / Turn-around Time**: The user wants to configure their hardware once, and after that be able to set up and/or recreate the whole software stack from the ground up multiple times over with minimal hassle.
+1. <span id="user-goal-fast-reconfiguration"></span> **Fast Reconfiguration / Turn-around Time**: The user wants to configure their hardware once, and after that be able to set up and/or recreate the whole software stack from the ground up multiple times over with minimal hassle.
 For example, an educator may want to rebuild the rack configuration, trusted certificates, etc. or do a "factory reset" for every class/workshop they run.

-1. **Secure Firmware[^trusted_firmware] and Software Updates**: When the user gets notified that a new release is available, the user _doesn't_ want to do it the "classical" way of downloading some hex binary and flashing it manually for each server.
+1. <span id="user-goal-secure-updates"></span> **Secure Firmware[^trusted_firmware] and Software Updates**: When the user gets notified that a new release is available, the user _doesn't_ want to do it the "classical" way of downloading some hex binary and flashing it manually for each server.
 Instead, they want the upgrades to be atomic (e.g. A/B partitioning), secure (payload is signed), automated and defend against common upgrading attacks (e.g. [rollback attack]).
 Optionally, automatic deployment of upgrades can be enabled.

     [1st stage bootloader of the Raspberry Pi 4]: https://github.com/raspberrypi/rpi-eeprom

     [rollback attack]: https://en.wikipedia.org/wiki/Downgrade_attack (This is for software protocols such as TLS, but the same principle applies to firmware as well.)

-1. **Network Boot in an Zero-Trust Environment**: The user should feel ready to plug Racklet in to (almost) any existing network, without the system interfering with existing devices on the network or vice versa.
+1. <span id="user-goal-zero-trust-networking"></span> **Network Boot in a Zero-Trust Environment**: The user should feel ready to plug Racklet in to (almost) any existing network, without the system interfering with existing devices on the network or vice versa.
 This goes strongly in hand with #3 as ensuring security, especially in the boot and upgrade process, is of paramount importance[^security].

     [ARM TrustedFirmware]: https://www.trustedfirmware.org/

-1. **End-to-end encryption and authentication**: The user wants to feel comfortable running software on top of their Racklet without worrying about e.g. [MITM] attacks in the surrounding untrusted network it is connected to.
+1. <span id="user-goal-end-to-end-encryption"></span> **End-to-end encryption and authentication**: The user wants to feel comfortable running software on top of their Racklet without worrying about e.g. [MITM] attacks in the surrounding untrusted network it is connected to.
 Hence, all [TCP/IP] traffic should be end-to-end encrypted, authenticated or preferably, both.

     [MITM]: https://en.wikipedia.org/wiki/Man-in-the-middle_attack

     [TCP/IP]: https://en.wikipedia.org/wiki/Transmission_Control_Protocol

-1. **Hot swappability**: The user wants to be able to upgrade their racks often for newer hardware as they enter the market.
+1. <span id="user-goal-hot-swappability"></span> **Hot swappability**: The user wants to be able to upgrade their racks often for newer hardware as they enter the market.
 The user also wants to be able to maintain and service the rack while it is running, and dynamically expand capacity at runtime.

-1. **Keep track of power usage and efficiency**: For educational purposes and intelligent power control, it is important to know how compute utilization translates to power consumption across the system.
+1. <span id="user-goal-power-monitoring"></span> **Keep track of power usage and efficiency**: For educational purposes and intelligent power control, it is important to know how compute utilization translates to power consumption across the system.
 The user wants transparently reported metrics so that they can analyze the data and utilize higher-level power control routines to optimize power draw.

-1. **Physical portability**: Racklet should be lightweight enough to be carried by hand and should not require specialized equipment or disassembly for transportation.
+1. <span id="user-goal-physical-portability"></span> **Physical portability**: Racklet should be lightweight enough to be carried by hand and should not require specialized equipment or disassembly for transportation.

-1. **Commodity Power and I/O**: The user wants to be able to utilize commodity resources they already have at hand, instead of needing to buy specialized equipment only for Racklet.
+1. <span id="user-goal-commodity-power-io"></span> **Commodity Power and I/O**: The user wants to be able to utilize commodity resources they already have at hand, instead of needing to buy specialized equipment only for Racklet.
 Examples of these commodities include: Laptop chargers instead of a custom power cable/transformer, [USB] instead of some proprietary high-speed interconnect, and [Ethernet] switches & cables instead of e.g. expensive [SFP+].

     [USB]: https://en.wikipedia.org/wiki/USB